edalzell/statamic-forma/README.md

 The second parameter is optional and only needed if you need custom config handling (see Extending below)

-There is a 3rd parameter `config` that used if, for some reason, the config file is NOT the addon's handle.
+There is a 3rd parameter `handle` you can use if the config file is NOT the addon's handle.

 Once you do that, you get a menu item in the cp that your users can access and use.
 All data is saved into your `addon_handle.php` (or `$config` as per above) in the `config` folder.